Building out your own Sprinter van conversion is possible for most people, if you know where to start.

 As the water tanks (one for fresh water, one for grey water) are large items, these should generally be put into place as early as possible so you have a better idea of the remaining space in your van.

 If there’s one thing every campervan conversion needs, it’s a bed.
-For some Sprinter campervan bed layout inspiration, read this post.
+If you need some inspiration, these Sprinter campervan bed layout ideas will help!

-It’s also another large space-occupying component of your install, so needs building in – at least in part – early in your build.
+It’s also another large space-occupying component of your installation, so needs building in – at least in part – early in your build.

 If your van has a lot of windows then it’s worth making at least temporary window shades early on in your build.